K4mlna/TwitterHearts/README.md

 As a school project, we had to recreate the Twitter home page.

-This project consisted in recreating the page using HTML5 and CSS3.
+the purpose of this project is to recreate the page using HTML5 and CSS3.
 I allowed myself to add elements in JavaScript.

 Enjoy seeking the code !